kaylalewis/kaylalewis/_posts/2014-06-09-caffeinizer.md

 <br>
 <img src="/img/caff5.jpg">
 <br>
 I focused heavily on ideas of branding and marketing the product as a way of life, not just an object in life.
-When people used Caffeinizer in the installation, they received a sticker that declared them "caffeinized."
+When people used Caffeinizer, they received a sticker that declared them "caffeinized."
 <br>
 <br>
 <br>